pactus-project/pactus/www/grpc/gen/docs/json-rpc.md

     <td class="fw-bold">transaction.bond.delegate_owner</td>
     <td> string</td>
     <td>
   The address of the delegate owner.
-Optional, but required when registering a new validator with delegation.
+Optional, but required when registering a new validator with delegation.;
     </td>
   </tr><tr>
     <td class="fw-bold">transaction.bond.delegate_share</td>
     <td> numeric</td>
     <td>
   The share percentage for the delegate owner.
-Optional, but required when registering a new validator with delegation.
+Optional, but required when registering a new validator with delegation.;
 Must be between 0 and 0.7 PAC in nano PAC.
     </td>
   </tr><tr>
     <td class="fw-bold">transaction.bond.delegate_expiry</td>
     <td> numeric</td>
     <td>
   The expiry height for the delegate relationship.
-Optional, but required when registering a new validator with delegation.
+Optional, but required when registering a new validator with delegation.;
     </td>
   </tr><tr>
     <td class="fw-bold">transaction.sortition</td>